MoSync/MoSyncDoc/howto-scripts.md

         ReloadDoc
         MoSyncDoc

 The website build script will use data from ReloadDoc when building the website.
+Specifically, the script structure.rb contains information about both MoSync SDK and MoSync Reload documentation pages.

 To build the website, first to to the MoSyncDoc/scripts directory: